2023 Dutch Open (darts)

 The 2023 Dutch Open (officially referred to as the 2023 TOTO Dutch Open Darts) was the 50th edition of the Dutch Open organised by the World Darts Federation and Nederlandse Darts Bond.
 The tournament was held at the De Bonte Wever in Assen, Netherlands.

-The final day of the tournament was broadcast on RTL7.
-Matches was also be available to follow via the DartConnect application software.
+The final day of the tournament was broadcast on RTL 7.
+Matches could also be followed via the DartConnect application software.

 Jelle Klaasen was defending his men's title, but lost in the semi-finals to Andy Baetens.
 Beau Greaves was defending her women's title, but lost in the final match to Aileen de Graaf who won fourth title of this tournament.